JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-5.md

     - Location - You might not know where you data is stored unless its specific in the contract.
  * CASB - Cloud Access Security Broker.
 Provides an additional layer of security on top of the security already provided by the CSP.
 Especially relevant when multiple CSPs are involved.
  * Cloud Based DLP
  * NGSWG - Next Generation Secure Web Gateway.
 Combines a proxy server and stateless frewall.
+Can filter URLs and scan for malware.
  * Cloud Firewalls - Use ACL just like other firewalls, except YOU can't modify them.
    + Security Groups - Allows you to modify the firewall rules the affect YOUR resources.
  * IaC - Infrastructure as Code.
  * SDN - Software Defined Network.
-Separated the control plane from the data plane.
+Separates the control plane from the data plane.
 The data plane stays in the hardware, but the control plane becomes defines by the software.
    + SD-WAN - Software Defined Wide Area Network.
  * Edge Computing - The practice of storing and processing data close the the device that actually generates and uses that data.
 Minimizes latency.
    + Cruise Control